SaurabhNair2048/Wanderer_Quest_textGame/README.md

 3. "Use coins" command can be used if the user wants to use the coins later.
 4. "Quit" command can be used to quit the game.

+NOTE:
-NOTE:  All inputs are case insensitive
+->All inputs are case insensitive.
-       Each character has a unique stat based on the male/female, race and warrior/mage.
+->Each character has a unique stat based on the male/female, race and warrior/mage.
-       Also each character has a unique special attack which affects the monster differently.
+->Also each character has a unique special attack which affects the monster differently.